Congress starts 'flower on ear' campaign against ruling BJP in Karnataka | Politics

 These posters were seen on Jayamahal Road in Bengaluru and Kankanadi in Dakshina Kannada district, a Congress activist said.

+''Congress leaders went to Assembly putting flowers on their ears.
+They have the realisation that people are going to put flowers on their ears.
+Already people have done the same to the Congress across the nation,'' Joshi said.

+Karnataka Health Minister Dr K Sudhakar said the Congress MLAs entering the Assembly with flowers on their ears shows that they had been in the habit of 'putting flowers on the ears of the people'.

-The BJP in reaction started a Twitter campaign ''Thatt Antha Heli'' (Reply Quickly) to portray Congress as a corrupt party.
+The BJP in response, started a Twitter campaign ''Thatt Antha Heli'' (Reply Quickly) to portray the Congress as a corrupt party.

-The Congress in the past had started 'PayCM' campaign alleging that the BJP government charges 40 per cent commission on all public works.
+The Congress had in the past conducted the 'PayCM' campaign alleging that the BJP government charges 40 per cent commission on all public works.

 A wordplay on digital payments firm PayTM, the PayCM campaign had a QR code showing Bommai's face in the middle.